babadanial/LitesOut/README.md

 # LightsOut

 Welcome!
 This repository contains the contents of the LightsOut project written by Daniel Akbarzadeh.
+It was created in response to an assignment for CS246 at the University of Waterloo; however, all code contained within is written by me and me only.

 This project was written in ___C++___ using the ___Observer design pattern___.